nkukit/howtopaper/README.md

 - Your paper will be shortened drastically in the writing and review process.
 It is inevitable (just as Thanos).
 Don't take it too hard, and don't throw anything away, but either comment it out or use a "trash.tex" file, where you collect unused paragraphs.
 - Refrain from using too many iterations like "First....Second....Third".
 Doing this a few times is okay, but it is lazy writing.
 - Do not go below subsections (e.g., subsubsection), a 1.2.1 or 1.2.2.3 looks strange in a 20-page paper.
 - Only use numbered subsections if there are at least three of them.
-In case of two topics: describe in the beginning of the section what you will present in the two paragraphs, but do not number them as subsections.
+In case of two topics: describe at the beginning of the section what you will present in the two paragraphs, but do not number them as subsections.
 - Figure and table captions should be self-contained.
 Make sure your caption does a good job of describing what the figure shows.
 - Once you are done writing, the "editing" part starts.
 My best tip here is (as it is hard to correct one's own writing): Edit back to front (!!), paragraph by paragraph (NOT chapter by chapter).
 This typically works very well to get an outside perspective of your own work.